m8pple/eie1_fpga_lab/4-stopwatch.md

   know how accurate the 50MHz clock is.
 Your stopwatch should introduce no more than 1% error on top of the clock error.

+You do not need to consider cases where users press more than one button at the same time.

 This is a more complicated task, as it involves multiple steps.
 As an engineer, you need to break